By Santi — Head Van Engineer — December 9, 2025

 When to use a DC‑DC charger vs direct alternator connection (voltage regulation, multi‑battery systems)

-Choose a DC‑DC charger if you have a sizable house bank, LiFePO4 chemistry, or want optimal charging while driving.
-DC‑DC units handle alternator voltage fluctuations, provide correct charge profiles, and isolate the starter battery.
-For light weekend setups with a small lead‑acid tank, an isolator might work short‑term, but DC‑DC is the safer long‑term choice.
+For light weekend setups with a small lead battery, a separator might work short‑term, but DC‑DC is the safer long‑term choice.
 We install and service DC‑DC systems as part of our electrical packages—book a consult if you want a systems review: Book a consult.

 Shore power and converter/charger selection (smart chargers, multi‑stage charging)

-When plugged in, use a multi‑stage charger with a profile that matches your battery chemistry (LiFePO4‑capable or selectable profiles).
-Match charger amperage to the battery bank size—30–60 A chargers are common for vans.
-If mixing shore, alternator, and solar, make sure each source is configured so they don’t fight each other.
-A short checklist: verify profiles, set appropriate float voltages, and stagger sources if needed.
+When plugged in, use a multi‑stage charger with a setup that matches your battery type (lithium iron phosphate‑ready or chosen setups).
+Match charger amps to the battery bank size—30–60 A chargers are common for vans.

 Solar basics for vans — panels, charge controllers (PWM vs MPPT), realistic production estimates